-Daggett California was founded in the late 1800s and was originally named Calico Junction.
+Daggett, California, was founded in the late 1800s and was initially named Calico Junction.
 The town was renamed in 1883 to Daggett by the owner of the Bismarck Silver Mine, John R. Daggett.

 A stamping mill was constructed near the Mojave River bed around 1884.
 20-mule teams were used to haul the ore from the Calico Hills to the mill for processing.
-From there is was shipped out on the Southern Pacific Railroad.
+From there, it was shipped out on the Southern Pacific Railroad.

 In its heyday, Daggett had several stores (one is still open), saloons, lumber yard, blacksmith shop, railroad depot and the old Stone Hotel.

-Many of the Daggett’s buildings are abandoned but a few hardy souls still call Daggett home.
-While not a ghost town Daggett is heading that way.
+Many of Daggett’s buildings are abandoned, but a few hardy souls still call Daggett home.
+While not a ghost town, Daggett is heading that way.